celesrenata/pfsense-ultimate-config/README.md

 13. Save
     * This will give you a place to install the certificate on guest systems without risking your login credentials with guest devices.
 14. Navigate to: **Services > Squid Proxy Server > Local Cache**
-15. Save -- This step is required to setup the squid cache before starting the service.
+15. Save -- This step is required to set up the squid cache before starting the service.
 16. Navigate to: **Services > Squid Proxy Server > Local General**
 17. Enter the following data:
     * **Enable Squid Proxy:** Checked